xleon/xleon.github.io/_posts/2017-02-15-sqlite-net-async-vs-sync.md

 I´ve never had a single issue when creating the connection that way.

 ## How many of your queries really take so long to be async?
 I´m pretty sure that if you [measure the time](https://github.com/Fody/MethodTimer) it takes for the most of your queries to run, you´ll realize they are surprisingly fast.
-Fast enough so that the user won´t notice a delay.
+Fast enough so that the user won´t notice a delay, therefore async here is useless.
 Go ahead and try it.

 ## What happens with blocking, time consuming queries?
-In those cases you can just make the async wrapper yourself.
-Your code will provide more information: from the point of view of another developer working with your code, it will be easier to know which queries are fast (sync) and which are not (async).
+In those cases you can/should just make the async wrapper yourself.
+Besides, your code will provide more information: other developers working with your code will easily figure out which queries are fast enough (sync) and which are not (async).

 ## Conclusion
  <blockquote>